The Schengen Area

 The Schengen Area Includes:

-Austria, Belgium, Czech Republic, Denmark (excluding Greenland and Faroe Islands), Estonia, Finland, France, (excluding overseas areas), Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands (excluding overseas areas), Norway (excluding Svalbard), Poland, Portugal, Slovakia, Slovenia, Spain (excluding Ceuta & Melilla), Sweden, Switzerland.
+Austria, Belgium, Czechia, Denmark (excluding Greenland and Faroe Islands), Estonia, Finland, France, (excluding overseas areas), Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands (excluding overseas areas), Norway (excluding Svalbard), Poland, Portugal, Slovakia, Slovenia, Spain (excluding Ceuta & Melilla), Sweden, Switzerland.

 Basically, a traveler from Asia could fly into Berlin, for example, and get their passport stamped there.
 From there, they could visit any of the other 25 countries within the Schengen Area without needing to even pull out their passport.
 This includes travel by foot, car, bus, train, and plane.

 The Schengen Agreement was a treaty signed in June of 1985 near the town of Schengen, Luxembourg, between 5 of the 10 member states of the European Economic Community: Luxembourg, Belgium, France, Germany (then West Germany), and the Netherlands.
 These five countries under this agreement would allow their citizens and travelers within the area to travel freely within; it was created independently of European Union law, mostly because of the original countries not wanting to wait for others to agree to the terms.